mathias-brandewinder/mathias-brandewinder.github.io/_posts/2025-04-02-delaunay-bowyer-watson-algorithm.md

 </svg>

 The Bowyer-Watson algorithm is one way to generate such a triangulation.
-In this post, I'll go over implementing it.
+In this post, I'll go over implementing it in F#.

 <!--more-->